Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 It will also be potentially published to observers that have called `pond.observe` for this Fish.
 It’s important to note, however, that during time-travel, observers are not notified of intermediate states – they are only notified of the updated new latest state.
-A similar thing happens when observation on a new Fish, that already has some events, starts: All existing events are applied, and then the observer receives the latest state.
+A similar thing happens when starting observation on a new Fish that already has some events: All existing events are applied, and then the observer receives the latest state.
 No intermediate states are passed to the observation callback.